 We have been working hard as a school to promote Anti-Bullying to both parents and children.
 School Council members from across the school lead anti-bullying work and raise suggestions on how we can tackle this in school.
 Our School Council children developed the ‘SAY NOW’ initiative.
 We ran a whole school competition to design a ‘SAY NOW’ poster to explain what our school beliefs were about bullying.
 Take a look at some of our winning designs.

 At the start of the year, our School Council members created a whole school Anti-Bullying Charter.
 They thought about what was important for children to remember and do if they are worried about bullying.
 The children also had to create a list of things that they expected staff members to do regarding bullying.
 The charter was then agreed with all staff members and pupils during SMSC lessons.
 Children agreed to the charter by signing their name to show they will remember and follow it around school.
 Here is our Anti-Bullying Charter.

-We have also been working towards gaining the Anti-Bullying Bronze Quality Mark.
+We have also been working very hard over the last couple of years towards gaining the Anti-Bullying Bronze Quality Mark.
+Miss Gaymer is the lead in school to help us achieve this.
 This is being developed through School Council and School Buddy systems along with our Anti-Bullying Steering Group.
 The Steering group consists of:

 Lead for Anti-Bullying Quality Mark: Miss K. Gaymer

-If you have concerned about bullying that may be taking place, please see our Anti-Bullying Policy to find out who you should speak to (starting with your child’s class teacher) and how your concerns will be addressed.
+If you have concerned about bullying that may be taking place, please see our Anti-Bullying Policy (available on the link above) to find out who you should speak to and how your concerns will be addressed.

 You can also take a look at our child friendly Anti-Bullying Policy that was developed and agreed by our School Council Members.
-This policy was shared with parents at our E-Safety INSPIRE workshop.
+This policy was shared with parents at our online safety INSPIRE workshop.